slanska/flexilite/doc/01_00_RDBMS.md

 #### 1. Enums

 RDBMS does not provide natively support for enumerated values, i.e. application domain specific lists of predefined constants.
-This is normally resolved with:
+This is typically resolved with:

 - define enumerations on application level only, and simply store values in database.
 Enumerations just do not exist in scope of database

-- create separate tables for every enumeration type.
+- create separate (normally tiny) tables for every enumeration type.
 In serious applications number of such tiny tables may reach hundreds, with all respective maintenance burden including but not limited to referential integrity, UI forms etc.

 - create few (or just one) tables to keep all enum items, with special field - EnumType, and custom implementation of referential integrity

-At some point, sooner or later, as application needs to support multiple languages, it would require to have those enum items translated too.
+At some point, sooner or later, growing application needs to support multiple languages.
+It would require to have those enum items translated too.
 Resulting table structure, in such advanced version, would like this:

 |EnumType|ID|Culture|Text|OrdinalPosition